 An invaluable accessory is the wire trays, mine are up on legs, meaning you can stack food, even in such a small space.
 So chops or a roast etc can go on the top, with potatoes or vegetables on the bottom rack or base of the glass oven.

-And that’s about it in answer to “What is a halogen oven?”, other than to say I wouldn’t part with mine, use it every day and have saved hours in power cost and cooking time.
-Are halogen ovens any good?
-Well, you’ve probably figured by now I’m a huge fan, in absolute truth it’s probably the biggest helper and kitchen assistant I’ve got, in fact I’m such a big admirer of these weird looking turbo charged ovens I’ve written a post covering why in mote detail – just hit the link above to find out.
+And that’s about it to answer “What is a halogen oven?”, other than to say I wouldn’t part with mine, use it every day and have saved hours in power cost and cooking time.
+It’s probably the biggest helper and kitchen assistant I’ve got, so yes, I’m a big admirer of these weird looking, turbocharged ovens.